 Security measures: There is a guard on site.

 Fire safety: The hotel is equipped with fire alarms and there is a fire extinguisher in the bar.

 Disabled access: Not Possible

-Laundry facilities: Laundry can be done at extra charge - approximately 2 euros per item
+Laundry facilities: Laundry can be done at extra charge.

 Money: There are electronic safes in the rooms.